influxdata/influxdb-scala/README.md

 Lists all the databases in the cluster.
 Requires cluster admin credentials.

+### Continuous Queries

+* get a list of all continuous queries as a List of ContinuousQuery objects

+    client.listContinuousQueries

+* schedule a new continuous query

+    client.addContinuousQuery("select * from testing group by time("15m") into testing.15m")

+* delete a continuous query can be done by id or by the ContinuousQueryObject, the following example will delete all of them:

+    client.listContinuousQueries foreach { cq => client.deleteContinuousQuery(cq) }

 ###Typed querying (in the experimental module - requires a scala 2.11.0 milestone build!)

 Using the same data as above, the API can also deliver the data point results as instances of case classes defined by you!